juju/juju/doc/architectural-overview.md

 those workers to also be stopped; when they're restarted, they won't run because they're no longer running on the master.

 ### Unit Agents

 Unit agents run all the common workers, and the `worker/uniter` task as well;
 this task is probably the single most forbiddingly complex part of Juju.
 (Side
-note: It's a unit-er because it deals with units, and we're bad at names; but it's also a unite-r because it's where all the various components of juju come together to run actual workloads.)
+note: It's a unit-er because it deals with units, and we're bad at names; but it's also a unite-r because it's where all the various components of Juju come together to run actual workloads.)
 It's sufficiently large that it deserves its own top-level heading, below.